SciRuby/daru-io/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 A Ruby plugin-gem to [daru gem](https://github.com/SciRuby/daru), that extends support for many Import and Export methods of `Daru::DataFrame`.
-This gem is intended to help not only Data analyzing Rubyists, but also serves as a general purpose conversion library that takes input in one format (say, JSON) and converts it another format (say, Avro).
+This gem is intended to help Data analyzing and Web Developer Rubyists, by serving as a general purpose conversion library that takes input in one format (say, JSON) and converts it another format (say, Avro) while making it incredibly easy to analyze the data.

 # Table of contents